Skip to main content

 Permissions & Visibility

-• Viewer: Can view and export
+• Viewer: View and export only

 • Editor: Viewer rights + edit attributes, share